mritunjaysri28/Matplotlib/README.md

-### Custom Style
+## Custom Style

-* A style sheet is a text file having extension .mplstyle.
+* A style sheet is a text file having the extension .mplstyle.
 * All custom style sheets are placed in a folder, stylelib, present in the config directory of matplotlib.
 * Create a file mystyle.mplstyle with the below-shown contents and save it in the folder <matplotlib_configdir/stylelib/.
 * Reload the matplotlib library with the subsequent expression.